 We are closely monitoring the impact of the COVID-19 pandemic on all aspects of our business, including how it has and will continue to impact our operations and the operations of our suppliers, vendors and business partners, and may take further precautionary and preemptive actions as may be required by federal, state or local authorities.
 In addition, we have taken steps to minimize the current environment's impact on our business and strategy, including devising contingency plans and securing additional resources from third party service providers.
-For the safety of our employees and their families, we have temporarily reduced the presence of our scientists in our labs and are relying on third parties to conduct many of the experiments and studies for our research programs.
+For the safety of the Company's employees and families, the Company has introduced enhanced safety measures for scientists to be present in our labs and increased the use of third party service providers for the conduct of certain experiments and studies for research programs.
 Certain of our third party service providers have also experienced shutdowns or other business disruptions.
 We do not yet know the full extent of potential delays or impacts on our business, our clinical trials, our research programs, healthcare systems or the global economy and we cannot presently predict the scope and severity of any potential business shutdowns or disruptions.
 In particular, our ability to conduct our MasterKey-01 trial in a timely manner that meets our current projected timelines could be adversely impacted.
-While the Phase 1 portion of the trial currently remains on track to complete in mid-2021, potential COVID-19-associated risks include delays in patient recruitment and principal investigator availability, clinical trial site shutdowns or other interruptions and potential limitations on the quality, completeness and interpretability of data we are able to collect.
+While the Phase 1 portion of the trial currently remains on track to complete by the first half of 2021, potential COVID-19-associated risks include delays in patient recruitment and principal investigator availability, clinical trial site shutdowns or other interruptions and potential limitations on the quality, completeness and interpretability of data we are able to collect.
 Additionally, our drug product supply chain, early stage research & development programs and activities and other aspects of our business operations could be negatively impacted by the pandemic and COVID-19-related delays or disruptions.

 Beyond the impact on our pipeline, the extent to which COVID-19 ultimately impacts our business, results of operations and financial condition will depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the duration of the outbreak, new information that may emerge concerning the severity of COVID-19 or the effectiveness of actions to contain COVID-19 or treat its impact, among others.
-If we or any of the third parties with whom we engage, however, were to experience any additional shutdowns or other business disruptions, our ability to conduct our business in the manner and on the timelines presently planned could be materially or negatively affected, which could have a material adverse impact on our business, results of operations and financial condition.
+If we or any of the third parties with whom we engage, however, were to experience any additional shutdowns or other prolonged business disruptions, our ability to conduct our business in the manner and on the timelines presently planned could be materially or negatively affected, which could have a material adverse impact on our business, results of operations and financial condition.

 Since inception we have incurred significant operating losses.
-Our net losses were \$12.1 million and \$3.8 million for the three months ended March 31, 2020 and 2019, respectively.
-As of March 31, 2020, we had an accumulated deficit of \$63.1 million.
+Our net losses were \$26.7 million and \$16.1 million for the six months ended June 30, 2020 and 2019, respectively.
+As of June 30, 2020, we had an accumulated deficit of \$77.7 million.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our current or future product candidates.
 We expect that our expenses and capital requirements will increase substantially in connection with our ongoing activities, particularly if and as we: